walmartlabs/concord-website/docs/getting-started/index.md

 The executions of workflows are performed by the agents.
 Each agent is a standalone Java application that receives and executes a [payload](#payload) sent by the server.

-## Concord Console

-The console is a web application for managing and monitoring the server.
-It provides features for users to login and work with projects, secrets, processes and other entities.

 ## Concord Concepts